 If you’re in the US, an extended software development team in Europe means that while you’re asleep, more hours are spent writing code, and your product is being built.
 Of course the time difference also has drawbacks.
 There is a smaller window of time where both the team in Europe and the US are working so you need to make the most of that time.
 It requires significant attention and investment to ensure it doesn’t become a real issue.
 Communication is key here, and being aware of the problems and pressure that time differences can cause is important.
 Spending time working face to face, particularly early on, is extremely important.
 It’s important for the leadership team to spend time with the extended team on location, and it’s also important for the extended development team members to spend time back at HQ, and to continue this practice beyond the honeymoon period.
 Face to face time, both professionally and socially builds trust, and trust builds better products.

-If you would like to talk about setting up a nearshore or offshore software development team with Zartis, reach out and say hello!
+If you would like to talk about setting up a nearshore or offshore software development team with Zartis, reach out!